TrainWeb.org Facebook Page

 The signpost reads "Bollman Iron Truss Bridge - 1869 - Spanning the Little Patuxent River is the sole surviving example of the bridging system invented 1850 by Wendel Bollman, Baltimore Engineer.
 It was the first system entirely of iron used by the Baltimore and Ohio Railroad and the first in America.
 Through 1873 the company built about 100 such bridges."

-This bridge may have been originally installed where the Washington Branch (now CSX Capital Sub) spans the Little Patuxent River.
-The year it was disassembled, transported, then reassembled here is not certain, but was likely between 1885 and 1905 while other improvements were being made to the branch.
+Some have suggested this bridge may have been originally installed where the Washington Branch (now CSX Capital Sub) spans the Little Patuxent River.
+One problem with that idea is the distance to be bridged there is only 80 feet, whereas the two spans at Savage total 160 feet.
+Wherever the bridge had been, the year it was disassembled, transported, then reassembled here is not certain, but was likely between 1885 and 1905 while other improvements were being made to the branch.

 Link: Bollman history